Pamir Kyrgyz dialect: Loanwords

-Pamir Kyrgyz uses many loanwords from Dari, which unlike Kyrgyz from Kyrgyzstan, makes it hard to understand the language due to Kyrgyz from Kyrgyzstan using Russian loanwords.
+Pamir Kyrgyz uses many loanwords from Dari Persian, which unlike Kyrgyz from Kyrgyzstan, makes it hard to understand the language due to Kyrgyz from Kyrgyzstan using Russian loanwords.

 Literacy

 Literacy rate from the Kyrgyz of Pamir has increased, with many proposing an alphabet for it.
-The Agha Khan has started funding schools for the Pamir Kyrgyz in Afghanistan for Dari, Pashto, and their native Pamir Kyrgyz language.
+The Agha Khan has started funding schools for the Pamir Kyrgyz in Afghanistan for Dari Persian, Pashto, and their native Pamir Kyrgyz language.

 Phonology

 The Pamiri Kyrgyz dialect uses long and hard vowels unlike the Kyrgyz in Kyrgyzstan.